ivanbiljan/UserSpecificFunctions/README.md

   * `/us read [username]` - Prints out the user's custom chat properties
   * `/us remove [username] [prefix/suffix/color/all]` - Removes the custom chat properties of the user, requires either the corresponding `us.remove.prefix` (`.suffix`, `.color`) permission, or the `us.resetall` permission.

 - `/permission`  - Allows to give or take away permissions of individual users.
 Requires the `us.permission` permission to run.
   * `/permission add [username] [permission1 permission2]` - Give permissions to the user.
 Use `!` before the permission to take away a permission granted to the user by their group, like so `!tshock.tp.spawn`
   * `/permission remove [username] [permission1 permission2]` - Remove custom permissions from the user.
   * `/permission list [username]` - Lists the user's custom permissions.

+## Config file
+The config file is named `userspecificfunctions.json` and is located in the default `tshock` folder and uses [JSON formatting](https://www.w3schools.in/json/json-syntax/).

+Config settings:
+- `MaximumPrefixLength` - Maximum number of characters in a custom prefix, default is `10`
+- `MaximumSuffixLength` - Maximum number of characters in a custom suffix, default is `10`
+- `ProhibitedWords` - List of words that are prohibited to have in custom prefixes and suffixes

 ## Authors and contributors
 [@IvanBiljan](https://github.com/ivanbiljan) - The Author